microsoft/aitour-get-started-with-fabric/lab/tutorial-3-query-data.md

 ## Create a KQL queryset

-1. From the navigation bar open the KQL database that was created automantic when you created an Eventhouse in a previous step, named *Tutorial*.
+1. From the navigation bar open the KQL database that was automatically created when you created an Eventhouse in a previous step, named *Tutorial*.
 2. Verify that the data is flowing into the database by viewing the **Size** tile in the database details page.
 The values in this tile should be greater than zero.
 If the values in the **Size** tile are zero, select **Refresh** from the menu ribbon.
 > [!NOTE]
 > The data will take a few minutes to flow into the database.
 Wait for a minute or two and then select **Refresh** from the menu ribbon.